Idalisvaladez/project-phase-3/README.md

 - player names: of type str and less than 15 characters
 - tools: tools have to be of type Tool (instance)
+  - tools name attribute should not be able to change

 # User story map